-Good writers know that there’s more to captivating an audience than coming up with a killer content topic.
+Good content marketing writers know that there’s more to captivating an audience than coming up with a killer content topic.
 Anyone can come up with an idea, but it’s what you do with that idea once you have it that makes all the difference.

 Ready to earn more attention with your content?
 These elements have been repurposed from journalism best practices to bring authority, trustworthiness, and relevance to your content.